On Campus & Beyond

 Kappa Alpha Psi, Inc.

-Training for leadership since 1911.
+Kappa Alpha Psi has been "training for leadership since 1911."
 Learn More

 Zeta Phi Beta, Inc.

-Scholarship, Service, Sisterhood, and Finer Womanhood.
+Zeta Phi Beta holds dear to the ideals of Scholarship, Service, Sisterhood, and Finer Womanhood.
 Learn More

 Kappa Alpha Order

 Through fellowship and brotherhood, KA seeks to teach young men to be leaders; to be brave, self reliant, and to continually strive to better themselves.
 Learn More

 Tau Kappa Epsilon

 TKE seeks to build better men who, in turn, build a better world.
 Learn More